sumon060690/Postman_dmoney_Api_Sumon/README.md

 # Dmoney Test Automation
 ## Project Summary: In this project i have perform tha major functionality and Intigration Testing with User Activity roleways.
-Here i have coverd User criteria testing also.
+Here i have coverd User criteria testing and balance statement also

 ## Technology I have used here:
 - Postman